When it comes to fat loss, slow and steady loses the race.

 Steady-state works by increasing the oxygen delivery to your heart and lungs.
 Intervals, however, work on your muscles, helping them use oxygen more efficiently so your heart doesn't have to pump as much to make them perform.

-Jump on a stationary bike and start your own interval training regimen with this guide from Ballantyne:
+Jump on a stationary bike or onto a treadmill, and start your own interval training regimen with this guide from Ballantyne:

 "This is important," Ballantyne said.
 "If you don't take it down to 'easy' during the recovery, you're not doing anything different from a regular cardio workout, and you won't be able to work hard during the interval portion.
 You want two extremes: hard and easy."